justmoon/rowler/README.md

 ## About Key Paths

-Key paths are used in fowler to represent the location of some document or subdocument.
-It is just an array of strings (or numbers) that maps to a key or key range inside FoundationDB.
+Key paths are used in rowler to represent the location of some document or subdocument.
+It is just an array of strings (or numbers) that maps to a key or key range inside CockroachDB.
 Key paths are more flexible than bucket based collections, as used for example in mongoDB, since it allows you to specify a document or subdocument in a generic way.